Home sales fall 4.9% in slow start to spring buying season

 The National Association of Realtors said Monday that home sales fell 4.9% to a seasonally adjusted annual rate of 5.21 million, down from 5.48 million in February.
 The drop followed an 11.2% gain the previous month, the largest in more than three years.

-Realtors expect sales to rebound in coming months.
+Most analysts expect sales to rebound in the coming months.
 Borrowing costs have since fallen back to an average of 4.2% on a 30-year fixed mortgage.
 And solid hiring is pushing employers to pay higher wages, making it easier for more Americans to afford a home purchase.

 Applications for mortgages to purchase homes have been running at a healthy pace in recent months, evidence that final sales should pick up in the coming months.
 Demand remains strong, with homes on the market for an average of 36 days in March, down from 44 in February.